USA 2023

 I walked around for a bit - bought myself a bamboo travel pillow and a U.S. power adaptor and then took a seat in the food court.
 I ordered myself a coffee and croissant and then worked on my presentation for the conference.
 The coffee was not as good as Nick's was this morning, and the croissant was still cold, despite it being toasted for at least 5 mins.

 Time flew by as I worked on my presentation.
 Before I knew it, it was time to board my first flight to San Francisco.
 After waiting in a line for a while, I boarded the aircraft, only to be sitting for another 18 hours.
 I watched a few movies, did some writing and by 11 pm (Syd time), I was asleep.
 About 2 hours later, I was woken for breakfast because we were 1.5 hours from landing.
-After this point, I could not go back to sleep. on the plane Img caption.
+After this point, I could not go back to sleep.
+Img caption.
 Excited for my USA adventure.

 We landed on time: 7 am.
 But it took me a while to get off the aircraft, and then I was standing in the customs line for 1.5 hours!
 They were so slow.
 I ended up missing the connecting flight.
 After waiting in a few more lines, they finally booked me on a new flight to Newark - departing at 1 pm.